sachinv1693/LSB-Steganography/README.md

 You can create a makefile to build this project if you want

 For encoding, you have to use -e followed by an input image filename followed by a secret filename.
 (Note that these files must be present in the current project directory, otherwise an error message appears.
-Also note that the input image filename must be having ".bmp" format to avoid error while the secret file can be of any format: .c, .cpp, .txt, .vhdl etc. But  it cannot exceed more than 4 characters because a macro MAX_FILE_SUFFIX has been set to 4.
+Also note that the input image filename must be having ".bmp" format to avoid error while the secret file can be of any format: .c, .cpp, .txt, .vhdl etc. But  the format type cannot exceed more than 4 characters because a macro MAX_FILE_SUFFIX has been set to 4.
 Also don't miss the dot in any filename.
 It will result in an error).
 Example -

     ./a.out -e beautiful.bmp secret.txt